mfu/mfu/website/devzone.rst

-Developer zone
+Developer Zone
 =====================================

-For more information about the way MFU works, take a look to :doc:`devguide`
+For more information about the way MFU works, take a look at :doc:`devguide`

 Source code
 =================================

- Source code is available on github  `here <http://github.com/samokk/multiplefileuploader>`_
+ Source code is available on `github <http://github.com/samokk/multiplefileuploader>`_